 Students who are handed scholarship applications and told by parents to “make sure you apply” will most likely struggle, get frustrated, and give up.
 A much better strategy is for parents to work with their students, forming a partnership that eases the work load and frustration for the student.
 This strategy involves parents finding scholarships and students writing essays.
 Also, mom can proofread each application and essay, while dad sends email or text reminders to the student about upcoming deadlines.
 Remember, when students win scholarships, parents also win in the form of less tuition to pay.

 I’m sure you’ve heard them, “My student isn’t smart enough to win scholarships” or “We make too much money to apply for scholarships.”
 Did you know there are scholarships without GPA requirements or financial need?
 If I had listened to these assumptions and not make scholarship applying a priority, my son would not be where he is now, debt-free!

-Create volunteer your student enjoys
+Help create volunteer opportunities your student enjoys

 One of the very first things I learned when I was researching what scholarship judges appreciate was how volunteering opens up many scholarship opportunities for students.
 Before you panic, know that my son did NOT have many volunteer hours going into his senior year of high school.
 What we did was to create a community service project that he founded, implemented, and ran during his last year of high school.
 If you are stumped with what kind of project you or your student can create, brainstorm with them and make lists of what they like, care about, and any change they would like to see in their community.
 My son’s came up with ideas like collecting sports medals from local coaches to be awarded to kids in rehab, getting donated gifts cards from local restaurants to give to a medical hospitality house, to helping an inner city robotics team find sponsors for funding.
 Be creative, there are lots of ways to combine a student’s interest with volunteer ideas.